Jean Isherwood: "My Country"

-The images represent the diversity of the Australian landscape and include "the filmy veil of greenness' seen from Isherwood's own window, a flood on the Darling River, a bushfire in the Blue Mountains and a forest of ringbarked trees near Armidale.
-This latter painting is one of Isherwood's most masterly works, showing her exceptional control over both the watercolour technique and perspective.
-As is usual in a watercolour, those parts of the painting which are white are left unpainted, in this case a forest of dead tree trunks.
-In the narrow spaces between the array of trees Isherwood has painted a landscape that rolls away in layers to the distance.
-The subject would have been impressive, in oils.
-In watercolour, however, the technical demands are extraordinary, as is the facility with which it has been achieved.
+The images represent the diversity of the Australian landscape and include "the filmy veil of greenness" seen from Isherwood's own window including a flood on the Darling River, a bushfire in the Blue Mountains and a forest of ringbarked trees near Armidale.
 The paintings were eventually put on permanent display in the Gunnedah Bicentennial Regional Gallery.
 Isherwood set about painting a series of oils based on the watercolours.
 These were exhibited at the Artarmon Galleries in Sydney in 1986.

-In November 2004, Isherwood exhibited with seven other well-known Australian artists, all over the age of eighty at an exhibition called Eighty and Over, at Max Taylor's Gallery at Summer Hill, Sydney.
-Jean Isherwood died at home on 6 January 2006, aged 94 years.
-Her funeral notice requested that those attending should wear bright colours.
+In November 2004, Isherwood participated in an exhibition called Eighty and Over with seven other well-known Australian artists, all over the age of eighty, at Max Taylor's Gallery in Summer Hill.
+She died at home on 6 January 2006, aged 94 years.
+Her funeral notice requested that those attending wear bright colours.

 Exhibitions, societies and awards

-From 1946, Isherwood had nineteen exhibitions, of which three were with her daughter, Jaqueline Dabron, in the state capitals of Sydney, Brisbane and Melbourne.
+From 1946 to her death, Isherwood took part in nineteen exhibitions, three of which were with her daughter, Jaqueline Dabron, in the state capitals of Sydney, Brisbane and Melbourne.
 A retrospective exhibition was held in the New South Wales regional galleries of Tamworth and Muswellbrook.
 In 2012, thirty-two of Isherwood's watercolors were featured in Sister Cities, the inaugural exhibition of Gallery Lane Cove on Sydney's north shore.
 Her portrait of Marjorie Cotton was exhibited in First Ladies: Significant Australian Women 1913-2013 at the National Portrait Gallery in Canberra.
-Her work is represented in the National Gallery of Australia, Canberra; the Art Gallery of NSW; the Howard Hinton Collection, Armidale Regional Gallery; the Tamworth Art Gallery, the National Portrait Gallery, Canberra and many other regional galleries and private collections.
+Her work is represented in the National Gallery of Australia, Canberra; the Art Gallery of NSW; the Howard Hinton Collection, Armidale Regional Gallery; the Tamworth Art Gallery, the National Portrait Gallery alongside many other regional galleries and private collections.

-Isherwood was a member of the Australian Watercolour Institute from 1948 and a member of the Royal Art Society from 1976, being elected a Fellow in 1982.
-In 1994, Jean Isherwood was awarded the Order of Australia Medal for her contribution to the Arts for painting in oils and watercolours.
-In 1980, Isherwood exhibited at Artarmon Galleries, who exhibited Isherwood again posthumously in 2008.
-During Isherwood's career, she won over 100 first prizes.
+Isherwood became a member of the Australian Watercolour Institute in 1948, and a member of the Royal Art Society in 1976, being elected a Fellow in 1982.
+In 1994, she was awarded the Order of Australia Medal for her contribution to the Arts for painting in oils and watercolours.
+In 1980, Isherwood took part in an exhibition at Artarmon Galleries, which exhibited her work posthumously in 2008.
+Over the course of Isherwood's career, she won over 100 first prizes.